 The FY 2015-2019 Five-Year Housing and Community Development Strategic Plan (Consolidated Plan) identifies the housing and community development needs in San Leandro and outlines the strategies for meeting those needs.
-The FY 2018-2017 Annual Action Plan (Action Plan) represents the fourth year of the FY 2015-2019 Consolidated Plan and implements the strategies through the use of Community Development Block Grant (CDBG) and Home Investment Partnership (HOME) funds from the U.S. Department of Housing and Urban Development (HUD).
+The FY 2019-2020 Annual Action Plan represents the fifth and final year of the FY 2015-2019 Consolidated Plan and implements the strategies through the use of Community Development Block Grant (CDBG) and Home Investment Partnership (HOME) funds from the U.S. Department of Housing and Urban Development (HUD).

-As a CDBG entitlement grantee, the City of San Leandro receives CDBG funds from HUD each year.
+The City of San Leandro receives CDBG funds from HUD each year.
 In order to receive its annual CDBG allocation from HUD, the City must update its Consolidated Plan every five years and submit an Annual Action Plan to HUD.